loader

 Urgent Care for Cough, Cold, Flu, and Other Respiratory Infections

 Respiratory infections (like the common cold and flu) can affect anyone at any time.
 While some respiratory infections can go away on their own, others like the flu and bronchitis may cause serious complications if they aren’t treated properly.
-And in the time of the Covid pandemic, the current Delta strain can also cause many of the same symptoms.

 At our urgent care centers in Orange County, CA, we treat cough, cold, flu, and other respiratory infections with prompt and personalized care.